 NHS sexual health clinics in Thurrock are run by a social enterprise organisation called Provide.

-Go to the Thurrock sexual health and contraceptive service website for more information.
+Go to the Thurrock Sexual Health Service website for more information.

 Support for young people

-If you're under 16, the at sexual health clinics is still confidential and the clinic won't tell your parents.
+If you're under 16, the support at sexual health clinics is still confidential, meaning the clinic won't tell your parents.

-- safe sex and risk taking behaviour
+- advice on safe sex and risk taking behaviour

 - screening and vaccination for Hepatitis B

 - partner notification – if a partner needs to be contacted for testing

 - psychosexual counselling – speaking to someone about sexual issues